grpc/grpc-java/documentation/android-channel-builder.md

 `grpc-okhttp`:

 ```
-implementation 'io.grpc:grpc-android:1.24.0'
+implementation 'io.grpc:grpc-android:1.24.1'
-implementation 'io.grpc:grpc-okhttp:1.24.0'
+implementation 'io.grpc:grpc-okhttp:1.24.1'
 ```

-You will also need permission to access the device's network state in your `AndroidManifest.xml`:
+You also need permission to access the device's network state in your `AndroidManifest.xml`:

 ```